 And then Saul posted a photo of a Dove bottle, in the aftermath of the infamous ‘whitewashing’ commercial.
 The bottle innocently said, ‘for skin from normal to dark.’

 Now, I grew up in Moscow where everybody looked like me; I felt like a weirdo in need of mimicry for other reasons.
 As a kid, I didn’t know what I know now.
-As my civilization was raising me and teaching me to be proud of my intellect (that I do not lack), and to conquer nature (that I do not lack, either, but I was taught to ignore it and be afraid of it), something on the inside was screaming.
+As my civilization was raising me and teaching me to be proud of my intellect and to conquer my nature, something on the inside was screaming.
 My soul was free, and it pissed everybody off.
 I couldn’t bear their unhappiness over my natural state.
 I suffered.
 The arrangement was faulty, and I thought the fault was mine.
 I was scarred by a priest as a kid, he told me all about guilt and the need to apologize for my very nature, and the poor bastard scarred me for years with the best of intentions.
 I dreamt of being an imaginary nun and an imaginary temple prostitute at the same time.

 The gloom of history, the pain of my ancestors’ exploratory choices hung over me, good people suffering, good people hurting each other.
 The strict grandmas inside churches and in the street who would judge you if you are too happy for this miserable world of hard work and self-sacrifice… the gloom, everywhere, the innocent and painfully toxic jealousy of those who were themselves fucked up by the machine and who harmed because they didn’t know better.